kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 Critical issues are the ones that:

 - Render a Kyma cluster unstable or unusable and have no workaround.
-- Cause loss/corruption of data
+- Cause loss or corruption of data.
 - Expose critical security vulnerabilities (CVSS 3 Score 9.0 - 10.0)
 - Cause tests to fail on any supported environment
 - Cause major impact in any productive environment